AlexG2G/devfolio/content/blog/my-fourth-blog/index.md

     // Optional: LinkedIn account URL
     linkedin: `https://www.linkedin.com/in/alex-greenfield-755142243/`,
     // Content of the About Me section
-    about: `Hi my name is Alex, I am a Software Engineer and I am currently focusing on Web Development, I have many sought after skills in the ICT sector such as teamwork, collaboration, problem-solving, and communication skills.
-I am currently studying Software Engineering, a Bachelor of Software Engineering at the University of Canberra.
+    about: `Alex is a Software Engineer currently focusing on Web Development and Python Programming.
+     He has many sought after skills in the ICT sector such as teamwork, collaboration, problem-solving, and communication skills.
-    I have learned many skills in many fields of Engineering, some of these skills are Testing, Programming in various langauges, Software Design and Database Design, Report Writing and undertaking analysis into my projects.
-During college, I coded in various languages such as HTML, CSS, JavaScript, Ruby, Rails, Lua, and Python and used software/hardware such as Visual Studio, Git Bash, GitHub, Arduino Uno, Unity, Space Gass, Autodesk Inventor, and AutoCAD to design and analyze the projects I have worked on.
-I look forward to furthering my knowledge in the field as I continue to learn.`,
+    He is currently studying a Bachelor of Software Engineering at the University of Canberra.`,

     projects: [
       {
         name: 'Devfolio Project',